MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-discovery-docker-ubuntu-azure.md

 [!INCLUDE [Banner for top of topics](includes/classic-banner.md)]

-You can configure automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on Ubuntu, or CentOS in Azure.
+You can configure automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on Ubuntu or CentOS in Azure.

 ## Prerequisites